raul23/dev-jobs-insights/README.md

 More detailed information can be found from the project's website @ https://raul23.github.io/projects/dev-jobs-insights.html

-## Data sources
+## Sources of data
-The data used for generating the different graphs and maps come from **Stack Overflow**'s developer jobs [website](https://stackoverflow.com/jobs) and [RSS feed](https://stackoverflow.com/jobs/feed).
+The job data comes from **Stack Overflow**'s developer jobs [website](https://stackoverflow.com/jobs) and [RSS feed](https://stackoverflow.com/jobs/feed).
 Eventually, other sources of job data from other sites will also be integrated.

-Here is a summary of the sources of data used for generating the figures:
+Here is a summary of the job data:
 <table>
     <tr>
         <td align="center"><b>Sources of data</b></td>